jjjpanda/Chimera/README.md

 <img src="command/frontend/res/logo.png" alt="logo" width="100"/>

-Chimera is a microservices based security camera system for RTSP/IP cameras.
+Chimera is a microservices based security camera system for RTSP/IP cameras *(which kinda sorta only runs on linux)*

 List of microservices: